SudhaMsr/AI-Analytics/README.md

 |year              |integer | year recorded |

 ### Basic findings from dataset (Using Exploratory Data Analysis):
+Explore the given [penguin.csv](https://github.com/ematm0067/2023_24/blob/main/coursework/penguins.csv) dataset.
+And some basic checks:
    a.
 Structure of the data
    b.
 Number of rows and columns
    c.
 Data types of each column (Integer, String, Bool, Float, etc..)
    d.
 Understanding the context of the data

 ## Data Analysis:
 After understanding the basic details of dataset, next step is to analyse and exploring the data.